Conjugacy stability of parabolic subgroups of Artin-Tits groups of spherical type

-Let $A_S$ be an irreducible Artin-Tits group of spherical type and let $\emptyset\neq X\subsetneq S$ such that $A_X$ is irreducible.
-Suppose that the pair $(A_X,A_S)$ does not satisfy any of the conditions (a) to (e) of Theorem \ref{mainT}(1).
-Proposition \ref{P:Star} and Section \ref{StarW} show that $A_X$ is conjugacy stable in $A_S$, as desired.
+Suppose that the pair $(A_X,A_S)$ does not satisfy any of the conditions (a) to (e) of \autoref{mainT}(1).
+The group $A_X$ cannot be either of type $E_7,D_{2k}$ or $H_3$; otherwise $(A_X,A_S)$ would satisfy either (c) (d) or (e).
+Finally, $A_X$ can be of type $D_5$ ($D_7$, respectively) only if~$A_S$ is of type~$D_n$, $n\geqslant 6$, ($n\geqslant 8$, respectively); otherwise $(A_X,A_S)$ would satisfy (a) or (b).
+Then \autoref{P:Star2}, \autoref{L:MoreThanStar} and \autoref{L:BD} show that $A_X$ is conjugacy stable in $A_S$, as desired.

-In order to conclude the proof of Theorem \ref{mainT}, it remains to be proved that $A_X$ is \emph{not} conjugacy stable in~$A_S$ whenever $(A_X,A_S)$ satisfies one of the conditions (a) to (e) of Theorem \ref{mainT}(1).
-Given any Artin-Tits group of spherical type $A_S$, define $\Delta_S$ as the image of the longest element $w_0(W_S)$ under the map $\tau:W_S\longrightarrow A_S$.
-Call an element of $A_S$ \emph{positive} if it can be expressed as a word on letters in $\Sigma_S$, without using inverses.
-The \emph{support} of a positive element $g$ of $A_S$ is defined as

-In order to find examples showing non-conjugacy stability, we recall the following definition (where for any subset $T$ of $S$, $\Sigma_T=\{\sigma_s, s\in T\}$):

-\begin{definition}\cite[Definition~4.1]{CGGMW} Let~$A_S$ be an Artin--Tits group of spherical type.
-Given $X\subseteq S$ and~$t\in S$, we define the positive element and we call it a \emph{ribbon}.
-If moreover $t$ is adjacent to $X$ in the Coxeter graph $\Gamma_S$, we say that $r(t,X)$ is an \emph{adjacent ribbon}. \end{definition}